-All areas of newly designed or newly constructed and altered portions of existing trails connecting to designated trailheads or accessible trails should comply with the most recent and stringent ADA regulations.
+All areas of newly designed or newly constructed and altered portions of existing trails connecting to designated trailheads or accessible trails to comply with Section 16.1 of the accessibility standards.
 However, the guidelines do recognize that often the natural environment will prevent full compliance with certain technical provisions.
-The accessibility audits that the Parks and Recreation Department is working on that started in 2013 will provide an idea of what needs to or can be done to help make trail heads more accessible if and when possible.